IBM-Bluemix-Docs/mobilepush/push_step_3.md

 To enable Cordova applications to receive push notifications to your devices, you need to configure the [Cordova Plugin Push SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/tree/Doc#ios-app).

-After setting up the Cordova Plugin Push SDK, the next step is to [Send a Push Notification](push_step_4.html).
+After setting up the Cordova Plugin Push SDK, the next step is to [Send a notification](push_step_4.html).

 ## On iOS applications